 Law firms face a variety of challenges to be successful.
 From data security to professional services to employment-related matters, managing risk for legal professionals can be complex.
 Fortunately, proper insurance for your law firm can help you transfer these risks.
 Below are three major threats impacting your legal profession today and multiple reasons why you need insurance for your law firm.

-Cyber-crime is the most significant threat to your law practice.
+Cyber-crime can be considered the most significant threat to your law practice.
 Lawyers must protect privileged client information.
-Yet despite daily notifications about the latest data breaches, many law firms still suffer from, “cybersecurity fatigue” – a sensation of feeling overwhelmed by the need to stay alert to the latest threat.
+Yet despite daily notifications about the latest data breaches, many law firms still suffer from “cybersecurity fatigue” – a sensation of feeling overwhelmed by the need to stay alert to the latest threat.

 Reasons why law firms are ideal targets for cyber attacks: